Black-hole X-ray binary Swift J1727.8$-$1613 shows simultaneous Type-B and Type-C quasi-periodic oscillations across the hard-intermediate and soft-intermediate states: Results

-In the case of Swift J1727.8$-$1613, the QPOs exhibit the following properties: (i) the Type-B QPO is detected in all our observations during both the HIMS and SIMS, rather than being limited to the SIMS; (ii) the Type-B QPO co-exists with the Type-C QPO during the HIMS; (iii) the frequency of the Type-B QPO is anti-correlated with the hardness ratio; (iv) the frequency of the Type-B QPO is consistently higher than that of the Type-C QPO, in contrast to what has been observed in other sources~\citep[e.g.;][]{2020ApJ...891L..29H, 2022ApJ...938..108L}, although in those cases the Type-C and Type-B QPOs have not been reported simultaneously.
+In the case of Swift J1727.8$-$1613, the QPOs exhibit the following properties: (i) the Type-B QPO is detected in all our observations during both the HIMS and SIMS, rather than being limited to the SIMS; (ii) the Type-B QPO co-exists with the Type-C QPO during the HIMS; (iii) the frequency of the Type-B QPO is anti-correlated with the hardness ratio; (iv) the frequency of the Type-B QPO in Swift J1727.8$-$1613 is consistently higher than that of the Type-C QPO, in contrast to the only other case in which the Type-B and C were detected simultaneously~\citep[GRO J1655$-$40;][]{2012MNRAS.427..595M}.
+Since in other sources the Type-B and -C QPOs appear at different times, it is not possible to compare their frequencies to draw general conclusions.